 - Do not leave drugs lying around where children, animals, or adults needing care can reach them.

 - Never remove child-resistant tamper lids from medications unless you can guarantee that no one else has access to them.

 - Do not leave medication in the open or lying around, and always store it in a safe and secure location.

 - If you suspect an overdose and the person is awake and conscious, call poison control at 1-800-222-1222.

 - If you suspect an overdose and the person IS NOT AWAKE or is unconscious, call 911 immediately and follow their directions.

 If you, friends or family members use substances of abuse that have an overdose potential, take a harm reduction approach to reduce the risk of overdose.
 Helpful steps can include:

 - Do not mix drugs, especially depressants like opioids, alcohol or benzodiazepines.

 - Do not use drugs by yourself, and reach out to a sponsor or supportive individual, if necessary.

-- Start at a low dose and use a test amount, if you just left the hospital, jail or detox your tolerance will be low.
+- If you just left the hospital, jail or detox your tolerance will be lower than it previously was.